lavanet/lava/.github/pull_request_template.md

 *All items are required.
 Please add a note if the item is not applicable and please add your handle next to the items reviewed if you only reviewed selected items.*

-Please see [Pull Request Reviewer section in the contributing guide](../CONTRIBUTING.md#reviewer) for more information on how to review a pull request.

 I have...